-Staff Information - Our staff provide a safe and nurturing environment for children, while implementing age appropriated activities.
-The following are required of all staff to ensure that children receive a high-quality experience.
+Staff Information - Our staff provide a safe and nurturing environment for children, while implementing age appropriate activities.
 At no time will a staff person be one on one with a camper.

 Here are some rigorous trainings and checks that our camp staff complete: